pace-neutrons/Horace/documentation/user_docs/docs/manual/Input_file_formats.rst

 ===============

-The recommended input data file for Horace is the ``.nxspe`` file, which holds both the :math:`S(w)` data and errors for each detector, detector position and size information, together with the crystal orientation angle :math:`\psi` and the incident neutron energy :math:`E_i`.
+The recommended input data file for Horace is the ``.nxspe`` file, which holds both the |SQW| data and errors for each detector, detector position and size information, together with the crystal orientation angle :math:`\psi` and the incident neutron energy :math:`E_i`.